gbyesiltas/ReMastered/README.md

 # ReMastered

 MIDI controlled harmonizer (prismizer) plugin made using the JUCE framework.
 This plugin uses the aubio library for pitch detection and SoundTouch library for pitch shifting.
+The main processing block is in the `~/Source/PluginProcessor.cpp` file.

 If you want to build this project using XCode, you need to import the `aubio.framework` from `./Library/aubio.framework`, and add the correct header path.